 “Clear and convincing” is higher than the “preponderance of the evidence” standard, which essentially means “more likely than not,” which is more common for damages in cases like negligence and wrongful death.
 Although rare, punitive damages are typically significant, and are often the highest award of any type of damages.

-Florida is a comparative fault jurisdiction.
-This means that any award of damages will be reduced by the amount of fault that a plaintiff bears for their injury; however, even a primarily at-fault party could recover something if another party was also at some fault.
+Florida is a modified comparative fault jurisdiction.
+This means that any award of damages will be reduced by the amount of fault that a plaintiff bears for their injury as long as they are 50% or less at fault for their injury.
 For example, Driver A runs a red light and collides with Driver B, who was speeding.
-If the court finds Driver A 90% at fault for the accident, they could still recover 10% of the damages from their injury.
+If the court finds Driver A 40% at fault for the accident, they could still recover 60% of the damages from their injury.
 If the court finds Driver A 51% or more at fault, they are barred from recovery entirely.

 Although damages in a wrongful death case can be significant, much of the losses will include claims that the decedent would have had themselves, i.e., pain and suffering between the accident and death of the decedent.
 The cause of action underlying those damages would survive the decedent, and are known as survivorship claims that will place a family member into the legal position of the decedent to assert their legal rights.

 Wrongful death cases typically involve high damages that require years of legal and industry knowledge to accurately estimate potential compensation.
 Due to the high payouts, insurance companies and opposing parties will often be quick to offer a settlement that will not adequately cover a family’s losses, or spend far more resources to minimize, deny, or delay a settlement or judgment than in other cases involving smaller sums.